drchristinee1/finops-cost-to-action-pipeline/README.md

 ![FinOps Cost-to-Action Pipeline](assets/finops-architecture-diagram.png)

 > Turning AWS billing data into engineering action, so FinOps decisions are based on real workload behavior, not assumptions.
+Architectural Note

+The “Action Generation” stage represents operational workflow orchestration rather than simple ticket creation.
+Cost signals are translated into engineering ownership workflows with governance context, recommendations, and feedback-loop integration to support accountable infrastructure decision-making.
 ### What this shows

 - Cost visibility alone doesn’t drive outcomes, action does